ShahabP/CPH/experiments/all_combinations/README.md

 - Exponential-decay: seed the RIR with a direct impulse plus an exponentially decaying tail and sparse early reflections.
 Provides a strong acoustic prior (direct path + decay) and typically helps convergence and final quality.

+## RIR length (note)

+There are two RIR-length defaults in the codebase and they are intentionally or historically different:

+- Environment default: `RIREstimationEnv` uses `rir_length=6400` (≈400 ms at 16 kHz).
+This value is used by the main RL environment and many training scripts.
+- Neural policy default: `NeuralRIRAgent` / `RIRPolicyNetwork` are implemented for `rir_length=1024` by default (smaller model size / faster prototyping).

+Recommendation: prefer a single canonical RIR length for your experiments (e.g., 6400 samples for realistic room tails).
+To unify:

+- Option A (use 6400 everywhere): update `NeuralRIRAgent(rir_length=6400)` and any network input shapes; increase model capacity or adjust batch sizes as needed.
+- Option B (use 1024 everywhere): set `RIREstimationEnv(rir_length=1024)` and adapt synthetic-data generation accordingly (shorter tails).

+Both options are supported by the code with small edits; pick the one that balances realism and runtime for your tests.

 ## Reproducing experiments

 Run the orchestrator (virtualenv example):